koyeary/thenakedladyshow/README.md

 # The Naked Lady Show
-I made a tiny streaming service for my wife's cartoons.
+I made a tiny streaming service for my wife's cartoons in NodeJS/React.